sandialabs/Gulliver/docs/Building.rst

 Gulliver is built with C#, if you want to build Gulliver you'll want to set yourself up to build C# code.

 #.
-Install the `.NET Core SDK <https://dotnet.microsoft.com/download>`_ appropriate for your environment.
+Install the `.NET SDK <https://dotnet.microsoft.com/download>`_ appropriate for your environment.
 #.
 Consider installing `Visual Studio <https://visualstudio.microsoft.com/vs/>`_ and/or `Visual Studio Code <https://code.visualstudio.com/>`_.
 #.
 Everything you want to do here on out can be done with `dotnet <https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet?tabs=netcore21>`_ command line tool.